MontclairRobotics/FRC-Programming-Guide/src/FRC/course/PID.md

 Before explaining each term, keep in mind these definitions:
 - Setpoint: Where the PID controller wants to be; it's goal (sometimes called the reference).
-- Output: Slightly counterintuitive, the Output is the current value of the controller's current state.
+- Output: Slightly counterintuitive, the Output is the current value of the controller's state.
 The motor's **current** position, speed, voltage, etc.
 - Error: Error is defined as the difference between the Output and the Setpoint.
 - Control Effort: The current output of the PID controller, when controlling a motor this is usually a voltage that is then sent to the motor.